B7rian/MACC/README.md

 My original plan was to offer 1024x1024 matrices, but each (of 3) would require 32Mb of RAM to store.
 Some quick research shows that H.265 video codecs require 32x32 matrices, and audio require 128x1 elements of storage.
-Based on this, matrix size will be 64x256 to support a 64x64 segment of an image or 256 elements of an audio or RF signal.
-That's 512kb per matrix.

-Memory optimizations will be made later to reduce RAM usage to 132kb, which can support both 64x64 or 256x1 with 32-bit samples.
+Based on this, 128kb will be allocated per matrix, allowing up to 4096 matrix elements in any aspect ratio that is a power of 2.
+For imaging, up to 64x64 matrices can be specified.
+For audio or RF signals single 4096-element rows or columns can be used.

 ## Development Process